Холмс, кажется, вы в России...

 🙋🏻♂️❓ Focused on women-led businesses in the fields of B2B & B2C technology, health care, and consumer products or services industries.

 When questioning how to find investors, it is always better to look broadly.
-The answer can not only be found in a group, but also one person.
-For example, Kathryn Finney was called the “Most Influential Women in Tech” by Inc Magazine.
+The answer can not only be found in a group but also in one person.
+For example, Kathryn Finney was called one of the “Most Influential Women in Tech” by Inc Magazine.
 She is the founder of the $20 million venture fund Genius Guild.
-Also, she independently invests in interesting startups and runs a podcast “Build a damn thing” about building your own company.
+Also, she independently invests in interesting startups and runs a podcast, “Build the Damn Thing,” about building your own company.

 🙋🏻♂️❓Focused on Black and Latinx women-founded companies.